Friday 9 June 2017

 Walking in the Footsteps of RS Thomas

 Starting at St Hywyn’s Church, this easy walk leads to the old vicarage by the ‘secret’ path that RS took to avoid the tourists!
 There will be stops along the way for the reading of selected poems.
 The quiet road back to Aberdaron offers views of Anelog mountain.
 Sturdy footwear essential.
-Led by Susan Fogarty, Poetry Reader Limited to 15 people
+Led by Susan Fogarty, Poetry Reader Limited to 15 people.
+Fully Booked.

 ‘Let me not love thee, if I love thee not’: RS Thomas, George Herbert and the Church

 A discussion of Thomas’s poetry in the light of the work of the great seventeenth-century devotional writer, George Herbert, for whose poems Thomas had deep admiration.
 What can the lyric artistry and lively faith of this poetic forebear tell us about Thomas’s own poetry and belief, as well as his relationship with the Anglican Church in which both he and Herbert were priests?
-Helen Wilcox, Professor of English, Bangor University Venue: Sailing Club
+Helen Wilcox, Professor of English, Bangor University.
+Fully Booked.

 Stations to the Untenanted Cross – A Poetry Pilgrimage

 Participants walk in candlelight from place to place in St Hywyn’s Church.
 Poems by RS Thomas will be read at each ‘station’ with time for personal reflection and meditation.
-Led by Susan Fogarty, Poetry Reader Limited to 20 people
+Led by Susan Fogarty, Poetry Reader Limited to 20 people.
+Fully Booked.

 Saturday Afternoon 10 June 2017